TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 2/Nehemiah 2.2.md

 ---

-And the king said unto me, Why is thy countenance sad, seeing thou art not sick? this is nothing else but sorrow of heart.
-Then I was very sore afraid.
+The king said to me, "Why is your face sad, since you are not sick?
+This is nothing else but sorrow of heart."
+Then I was very much afraid.